St Nicholas Day-December 6th

 These holy day celebrations were a combination of both religious and secular elements which included a Mass in honor of the saint whose feast was being celebrated as well secular activities like having the day off from work, serving of special foods, singing, dancing, etc.

-Nicholas, as patron saint of children became very popular and his feast day widely celebrated.
+Nicholas, as patron saint of children became very popular and his feast day was and is still widely celebrated.

 St. Nicholas Day Survived Protestant Reformation

-The Protestant Reformation in the fifteenth century attempted to do away with the honoring of saints but ran into difficulty with Nicholas because his feast day had become as much a part of the secular culture as the religious.
+The Protestant Reformation in the fifteenth century attempted to do away with the honoring of saints but ran into difficulty with Nicholas because his feast day had become a popular secular holiday as well as a Catholic holy day.